 Also look at conducting “quick polls” from those within the community that regularly follow your business on social media.
 Ask 1-2 questions and make it easy for respondents to share their thoughts.
 You might uncover valuable new ideas that boost your innovation efforts.

-“Features that regularly see high complaint levels or show repeated frustration can be avoided,” notes Brandwatch.
-On the other hand, “popular features that regularly [elicit] praise can be researched further and ultimately emulated.”
+According to Brandwatch, “Features that regularly see high complaint levels or show repeated frustration can be avoided.
+Popular features that regularly [elicit] praise can be researched further and ultimately emulated.”

 Want to learn more?
 Register for our free TAB Boss Webinar, “Social Media for Business Owners.”